workfloworchestrator/example-orchestrator/README.md

 ```

 When registering the payload type, a keyword argument is used to inject
-the matching endpoint on the Netbox API that is used to create the
+the matching endpoint on the NetBox API that is used to create the
 desired object.
 In the example below can be seen that interface payload
 is to be used against the `api.dcim.interfaces` endpoint.